-Clean, Drain, Dry staff are now working in five locations across southern BC.
-These staff members are providing information to boaters at boat launches, and collaborating with local lakeside stewardship groups to encourage adoption of the clean, drain and dry desired behavior.
-This behavior helps to reduce the spread of invasive plants and organisms such as Eurasian watermilfoil, zebra mussels and didymo, among others.
+Clean Drain Dry encourages you to 'clean drain dry' all boats and equipment to help reduce the spread of invasive plants and organisms to BC waters.
+Outreach staff are providing information to boaters at boat launches, and collaborating with local lakeside stewardship groups across BC to reduce the spread of invasive plants and organisms such as Eurasian watermilfoil and zebra mussels, among others.

 Boats and other watercraft are also a frequent method of invasive species entering key habitat within BC such as the province’s lakes, streams and wetlands.
 With jurisdictions across North America struggling with the impacts of this aquatic invasion, the need for boaters and other outdoor recreation enthusiasts to pay attention and take action is growing.

 Make your commitment today and help stop the spread of aquatic invasive species!
 Enter your info in the form below.

 ISCBC asks all boaters and outdoor recreation enthusiasts to commit to following the Clean Drain Dry principles of as soon their boat or watercraft is removed from the water:

 - CLEAN off all plant parts, animals, and mud from boat and equipment (e.g. boots, waders, fishing gear).
 Use a power wash station if available.

 - DRAIN onto land all items that can hold water (e.g. buckets, wells, bilge, and ballast).